cjbnc/mark2epub/recipe_book/chicken_bryan.md

 Chicken:

-i 6 large chicken breasts
+- 6 large chicken breasts
-i 1-2 TBSP extra virgin olive oil i 1/2 tsp salt i 1/2 tsp black pepper i 8 oz goat cheese, softened to room temperature
+- 1-2 TBSP extra virgin olive oil
+- 1/2 tsp salt
+- 1/2 tsp black pepper
+- 8 oz goat cheese, softened to room temperature

 Prepare the sauce: Place butter, garlic, and onion in a large skillet over medium heat and saute until garlic and onion are tender and